codesqueak/rpimeetsaws/rpi/power.md

 The maximum charge rate was increased to the maximum (1000mA) available - Resistor swap.
 (See Adafruit documentation)

-Temperature monitoring of the battery enabled via use of a termistor.
+Temperature monitoring of the battery enabled via use of a thermistor.
 (See Adafruit documentation)

 Accurate measurement of power consumption via USB was obtained using this very handy [device](https://www.tindie.com/products/mux/usb-31-type-a-power-meter-5-digit-precision/)